bubsler807/site/content/Blog/thomas pynchon intertextual.md

 ------
 ### **The Man / Beast Dichotomy**

 Let us consider all the Fangs in Pynchon, listing the explicit appearances and some of their meanings, both within their own works and in relation to other works (although the meanings are seemingly endless, as we are shown with the Golden Fang!)
-I can't really find anyone else talking about it in any detail.
-Someone else must have noticed, but I can't find much of any substance or even mention of it.

 It goes right back to V. and is a reoccurring theme in all his works.
 I recently learned that Fang the Cat in V. was originally called [Yellow Fang](https://thomaspynchon.com/fast-learner-pynchons-revisions-to-v/) in the 1961 draft, which then comes back in Against the Day with _The Chums of Chance and the Wrath of the Yellow Fang,_ prefiguring Inherent Vice.
 Artificiality becomes tied up with illusion.
-What's sold as a gold plated tooth is really just heroin sucking the calcium out of your teeth (to paraphrase).
+What's sold as a gold plated tooth is really just symbolic of the heroin sucking the calcium out of your teeth (to paraphrase).
 Don't trust your dentist, folks.
 They will set up a global drug operation to destroy your teeth just to keep you coming back!
 Obviously there's Fang in Mason & Dixon as well.
 Then there's all the gothic / film monster stuff.
 Mucho Maas' Dracula in Vineland.
 Bigfoot, and Wolfman in Inherent Vice.
 It goes on and on.

 I wonder about Biter-Bit Creek in Against the Day (see the Wilkie Collins story)...